-- In general, preventive and routine dental services are not covered under Original Medicare. - Any services not listed below are NOT covered. - Annual Maximum: \$2,300 - After the annual maximum is exhausted, any remaining charges are your responsibility. - Prior authorization is required for major restorative services (root canals, crowns, bridges, implants, sedation and gum surgeries). - Providers are paid based on contracted rates for each covered code.
-Any fees associated with non-covered services are not covered by CCA and your responsibility.
+- In general, preventive and routine dental services are not covered under Original Medicare. - Any services not listed below are NOT covered. - Annual Maximum: \$3,000 - Out of network: For services obtained Out-of-Network the plan pays up to the CCA in-network amount up to the Annual Maximum listed above.
+If you choose to see an Out-of-Network dentist you might be billed for any amount greater than what the plan pays.
+Your providers billed amount fee may exceed the CCA in-network fee. - After the annual maximum is exhausted, any remaining charges are your responsibility. - Prior authorization is required for major restorative services (root canals, implants, sedation and gum surgeries). - Providers are paid based on contracted rates for each covered code.
+Any fees associated with non-covered services are not covered by CCA and your responsibility. - The codes listed in the chart below are subject to change.